aidvisory-admin/public-technical-doc/Readme.md

 # Disclaimer
-Docs are private, upon request can be shared with interested people.
+Docs are private, excepting White Paper, upon request can be shared with interested people.

 ### List of Available Docs